mcpiroman/UnityNativeTool/README.md

     + _Lazy_ - All DLLs and functions are loaded as they're first called.
 This allows them to be easily unloaded and loaded within game execution.
     + _Preloaded_ - Slight preformance benefit over _Lazy_ mode.
 All DLLs and functions are loaded at startup.
 Calls to unloaded DLLs lead to crash, so mid-execution it's safest to manipulate DLLs if game is paused.
   * __[Linux only] dlopen flags__ - Flags used in dlopen() P/Invoke on Linux systems.
 Has minor meaning unless library is large.
+  * __Thread safe__ - When true, ensures synchronization required for native calls from any other than Unity main thread.
+Overhead might be few times higher, with uncontended locks.
+Available only in Preloaded mode.
   * __Mock all native functions__ - If true, all native functions in current assembly will be mocked.
   * __Mock native calls in all types__ - If true, calls of native funcions in all methods in current assembly will be mocked.
 This however can cause significant preformance issues at startup in big code base.